kennywall/import-test/_posts/2011-01-15-information-curation-with-my-google-reader.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/scrabble.jpg
 ---
-{% include JB/setup %}<p>I have a central keyword list that I use as a reference on a daily basis.
+{% include JB/setup %}I have a central keyword list that I use as a reference on a daily basis.

 I track these keywords across many tools from Google Reader, Google Webmaster, Google Analytics, and Wordpress.
 These keywords help me identify important topics that I then follow, learn about and develop content around.